MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-affectedstoragejobelement.md

 ---
-Description: 'Represents the association between a job and the managed elements that may be affected by its execution.' ms.assetid: '81849DE4-9039-426F-B7B1-45BB31A9132C'
+Description: Represents the association between a job and the managed elements that may be affected by its execution. ms.assetid: 81849DE4-9039-426F-B7B1-45BB31A9132C
-title: 'Msvm\_AffectedStorageJobElement class'
+title: Msvm\_AffectedStorageJobElement class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_AffectedStorageJobElement class